huseyincavusbi/breast_cancer_supervised/README.md

 - **Approach**:
   - Define the features most associated with the diagnosis of **a malignant mass.**
   - Determine the **outstanding algorithm** for diagnosis prediction.
-  - Identify features most associated with the diagnosis of a **malignant mass**.

 ### Results
 Regression Study